openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ### Delegation to projects

-Projects may opt-in to enforce the code of conduct themselves provided they meet the requirements [described below][requirements for delegation].
+Projects may opt-in to enforce the code of conduct themselves provided they meet the following requirement:

+1. Agree to abide by this policy.
+2. Provide a general email address that incidents can be reported to and document it alongside the code of conduct.
+3. Define and publicly document a process by which the project selects people responsible for managing incident reports.
+For Impact and At Large projects, at least two people must be selected.
+4. List the people responsible for managing incident reports alongside the code of conduct as outlined in the [Reporting incidents section](#reporting-incidents).
+5. Publicly document their decision-making process for responding to incident reports.
+6. Participate in good faith in the escalation and appeal processes.

-However, reportees, victims, and offenders may escalate an issue to the CoC Team at any point in the process to avoid a conflict of interest and appeal the decision up to thirty (30) days after a response to the complaint was provided if they believe that the process was not followed properly.
+Reporters, victims, and offenders may [escalate](#escalation) an issue to the CoC Team at any point in the process in case of a conflict of interest.
+They may [appeal](#appeals) the decision to the CoC Team up to thirty (30) days after a response was provided if they believe that the process was not followed properly.

-Each project is free to implement enforcement of the Code of Conduct using processes appropriate for the size and scope of the project including any day-to-day moderation of the project spaces.
-As part of these processes, however, the project must agree to:
-  * maintain the confidentiality with regard to the reporter of an incident
-  * to participate in and document the path for escalation as outlined in the section on Escalation.
 ## Moderation

 Each project is free to implement moderation processes appropriate for the size and scope of the project provided these processes abide by the code of conduct and by this policy.